ProtoScott/FairPlay-KSM/README.md

 ![NuGet](https://www.nuget.org/Content/gallery/img/logo-header.svg)

-FairPlay has been packaged as [NuGet package](https://www.nuget.org/packages/FoolishTech.FairPlay/), so you only have to include the `FoolishTech.FairPlay` package in your project.
+FairPlay has been packaged as [NuGet package](https://www.nuget.org/packages/Protostream.FairPlay/), so you only have to include the `Protostream.FairPlay` package in your project.

-`dotnet add package FoolishTech.FairPlay`
+`dotnet add package Protostream.FairPlay`

 ## How can I use the library?